Louisville fires head coach Bobby Petrino with team 2-8

 However, the school was left with little choice but to release Petrino with the team struggling and sections of empty seats at Cardinal Stadium recently after opening a new north end section in a $63 million renovation project.

-Louisville's stunning freefall comes a season after 2016 Heisman Trophy winner Lamar Jackson capped one of the program's most remarkable periods.
+Louisville's stunning freefall comes a season after 2016 Heisman Trophy winner Lamar Jackson capped one of the program's most remarkable periods under the offense-minded Petrino.
 Besides becoming the school's first Heisman winner, Jackson had the program as high as No. 3 in The Associated Press Top 25 and within reach of the College Football Playoff at No. 5 that November.

-The Cardinals quickly fell out of consideration and relevance with three consecutive losses to end the season, including a late collapse at home against in-state rival Kentucky.
-Louisville reached four bowl games under Petrino, beating Texas A&M in the Music City Bowl in 2015.

 But other than sharing the 2016 Atlantic Division title with Clemson (which the Tigers won via tiebreaker), Louisville wasn't a consistent contender after leaving the Big East for the ACC.

-An offensive falloff was expected following the departure of the dynamic Jackson, who broke numerous school and conference records before entering last spring's NFL draft and being selected by the Baltimore Ravens in the first round.
+An offensive falloff was expected following the departure of the dynamic Jackson, who broke numerous school and conference records before being selected by the Baltimore Ravens in the first round last spring.

 However, Jackson's exit ended up revealing a host of deficiencies and weaknesses as Louisville struggled to score.
-The Cardinals rank near the bottom of several ACC categories, even with sophomore quarterback Jawon showing signs of growth after being pulled from several games.
+The Cardinals rank near the bottom of several ACC categories despite Petrino's shuffling of quarterbacks Jawon Pass and Malik Cunningham.

-Consistency and wins never materialized as Petrino benched Pass in consecutive games for Malik Cunningham.

 Petrino is 119-56 overall in a college career that included stops at Arkansas and Western Kentucky.
 He also coached 13 games with the NFL's Atlanta Falcons in 2007.
 His career has included a lot of wins and some controversy and hard feelings left behind.